 In general, patients who see well with glasses or contact lenses, have healthy eyes and are in good health are good candidates for laser vision correction.
 Whether or not you should undergo the procedure is a decision that should be made after a comprehensive exam by a skilled ophthalmologist who specializes in laser vision correction.
 Our exam will allow the patient and the doctor to discuss all options available such as LASIK, Epi-LASIK, PRK, LASEK, Intacs, LRI, or ICL.

 At the examination, we will gather data about your eyes including: refraction, measurement of current glasses, infrared pupillometry (measurement of nighttime pupil size), pachymetry (measurement of corneal thickness), corneal topography (using up to 3 different systems to measure both the outer and inner surfaces of the eye), by way of wavefront analysis.
 Based on these findings, our surgeon, Dr. Steven Vale, will select the best treatment for your eyes.
-He will take as much time as necessary to thoroughly understand your expectations and explain the risks and benefits of the procedure.
+He will take as much time as is necessary to thoroughly understand your expectations and explain the risks and benefits of the procedure.

 NOTE: This information is for general education purposes only.
 It is not to be used as a substitute for medical advice from your doctor.